Naviaddress (NAVI) Hits 1-Day Volume of $13,924.00

-Naviaddress (NAVI) traded flat against the dollar during the 1-day period ending at 17:00 PM ET on July 17th.
-In the last week, Naviaddress has traded flat against the dollar.
-One Naviaddress coin can currently be purchased for about $0.0002 or 0.00000001 BTC on cryptocurrency exchanges.
-Naviaddress has a total market capitalization of $41,778.78 and $13,924.00 worth of Naviaddress was traded on exchanges in the last 24 hours.
+Naviaddress (NAVI) traded flat against the US dollar during the 24 hour period ending at 14:00 PM Eastern on July 18th.
+Naviaddress has a market cap of $41,778.78 and $13,924.00 worth of Naviaddress was traded on exchanges in the last day.
+One Naviaddress coin can currently be bought for about $0.0002 or 0.00000001 BTC on popular exchanges.
+In the last week, Naviaddress has traded flat against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.